cggaurav/auto-label-github-issues/README.md

 ## Supported Labels

 After looking at Github's [default](https://help.github.com/articles/about-labels/) labels and what's being used in the projets above we as a first pass are training.
+See [Labels](data/data.labels.csv)

 ```
 bug